 Inflammation is regenerative medicine for subchondral bone

-Doctors in Germany are looking for alternatives to knee surgery.
+Doctors in Germany are looking for alternatives to knee replacement surgery.
 The difficulty in doctors determining the difference between regenerative treatments and non-regenerative conservative care is not only apparent but their recommended use is contraindicated to each other.
 Treatments that create a regenerative inflammatory response that rebuilds tissue are given following anti-inflammatory treatments.

 - Injections to include corticosteroids, hyaluronic acid, blood-derived products such as Platelet Rich Plasma Therapy, mesenchymal stem cells; are considered the final option for conservative therapy, if systemic pharmaceutical interventions are unsuccessful.1